aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/README.md

 ![warehouse stock](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/1a594039-332e-406e-b8af-07cd58585d78)
 ![stock shipped from each warehouse](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/16f67c1b-714d-40e7-bd45-526fef48a648)

-3. To address the significant disparity between available stock and ordered quantities over the past three years, a reduction in stock levels (20%-30%) is suggested for the 68 listed products that may potentially become obsolete with time.
+3. To address the significant disparity between available stock and ordered quantities over the past three years, a [reduction in stock]( stockReduction.sql) levels (20%-30%) is suggested for the 68 listed products that may potentially become obsolete with time.
 However, precise numbers should be discussed with the supplier.

 ![top 10 overstocked products](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/f546db1a-cc18-40b3-9b1c-2b415572ba35)

-4. Approximately 24 products are maintaining optimal stock levels for received orders, while five products require restocking in the near term, and 11 products demand immediate replenishment to meet market demands.
-As the demand for stocks of each products is different from the other, it won't be feasible to reduce the stocks for each of the products by 5%.
+4. Approximately 24 products are maintaining [optimal stock](optimalStocks.sql) levels for received orders, while five products require [restocking](restock.sql) in the near term, and 11 products demand [immediate](urgentRestock.sql) replenishment to meet market demands.
+As the demand for stocks of each products is different from the other, it won't be feasible to reduce the stocks for each and every product by 5%.

 ![optimum stocks-total 24](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/6decb430-c762-429d-ac7f-ec312d1fb362)
 ![restock](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/5de55126-8d4e-4845-9420-409dc83cd72c)
 ![urgent restock](https://github.com/aparajita1721/Analyze-Data-in-a-Model-Car-Database-with-MySQL-Workbench/assets/143907878/7b1f0f8e-505a-4fdf-a910-e634de5f37b9)

 5. Taking into account that we have to reduce a lot of extra stock and close down one storage place, we can move the orders from warehouse D to warehouse C. This will help us use our space better and close the storage place smoothly.